jdiclemente/prodigy-to-documentation-site/src/pages/index.md

 Our recommended option is to invite users individually to Prodigy.
 When you choose to invite users, they will receive an email asking them to join your department.
 If they don’t have an account they will be prompted to create one.
 If they have an account (even if it’s a different email address) they can connect it to your department.
 {% /callout %}
 ### Assign a Class
 The best next step after getting users in the system is assigning a class.
-The assignment will give users a second email alerting them to their new account, make sure that all users are getting emails, and get the everyone to sign in to their new account.
+The assignment will give users a second email alerting them to their new account, make sure that all users are getting emails, and gets everyone to sign in to their new account.

 ---
 ## Customize Prodigy
 Now that you have all the accounts created and everyone is in, you can add some customization.
 Your team will login and see a great mix of your own material and ours and it will make your training management easier.
 Don't have time to customize?
 Don't worry.
-We include everything you need to make sure your team has everything they need to stay compliant and up-to-date with best practices.
+We include everything you need to make sure your team has what they need to stay compliant and up-to-date with best practices.

 ### Add a Class
 Use our [class builder](/docs/create-class) to get your custom content in the system.
 This doesn't need to be a fully created class.
 Find a great podcast or online video, add a quiz and you have your first custom class.